JKamlah/escriptorium_python_connector/README.md

 ## Version History

+* 0.2.3 - Allow creating regions with no type
 * 0.2.2 - Support new escriptorium fields
         - Deprecation warning on the copy-documents module.
 * 0.2.0 - Add bulk transription operations.